mverleg/pyjson_tricks/README.rst

 Date, time, datetime and timedelta
 +++++++++++++++++++++++++++++++++++++++

 Date, time, datetime and timedelta objects are stored as dictionaries of "day", "hour", "millisecond" etc keys, for each nonzero property.

 Timezone name is also stored in case it is set.
+You'll need to have `pytz` installed to use timezone-aware date/times, it's not needed for naive date/times.

 .. code-block:: javascript